 Pension fund

 Sickness fund

 Unemployment fund

 Public health insurance system

 The contributions are charged by applying the relevant rates to the employee's gross taxable income.
-The ceiling for contributions for all the funds except public health insurance is 48 times the average annual salary (CZK 2,110,416 in 2024).
+The ceiling for contributions for all the funds except public health insurance is 48-time the average annual salary (CZK 2,234,736 in 2025).

 As noted in Chapter Personal Taxation, employees' contributions are not deductible from their taxable income.
 Employer's contributions are borne by the employer on top of the gross salary and deductible for the employer for corporate income tax purposes.

 Rates for social security contributions are shown in Table 6.
+Under specific circumstances, individuals receiving old-age pension are exempt from the payment towards the pension insurance fund.

 Table 6

 Fund Employer (%) Employee (%) Total (%)

-Pension insurance fund 21.5 6.5 28.0
+Pension insurance fund 21.5 7.1 28.6

 Sickness insurance fund 2.1 0.6 2.7

 Unemployment insurance fund 1.2 0 1.2

 Public health insurance 9.0 4.5 13.5

 Total 33.8 11.6 45.4

-^{} No ceiling applies for the public health contributions base
+\ No ceiling applies for the public health contributions base

 SELF-EMPLOYED CONTRIBUTORS

 The rules governing the contributions of self-employed persons are quite complex.
-Below is a basic overview for an individual who carries out their activity for the whole year and does not have income from employment.
+Below is a basic overview for an individual who conducts their activity throughout the entire year, has no income from employment, and does not receive an old-age pension.

-Self-employed persons pay social contributions at rates shown in the "Total" column in Table 6 for pension insurance (28%), unemployment insurance (1.2%) and public health insurance (13.5%).
+Self-employed persons pay social contributions at the following rates: pension insurance (28%), unemployment insurance (1.2%) and public health insurance (13.5%).

 For pension insurance and unemployment insurance, rates are applied to 55% of self-employed persons' professional or business personal income tax base.
-If the contributions calculated from the 55% of the actual tax base for 2024 are lower than minimum contributions of CZK 46,224, these minimum contributions must usually be paid instead.
+If the contributions calculated from the 55% of the actual tax base for 2025 are lower than minimum contributions of CZK 57,108, these minimum contributions must usually be paid instead.

 For public health insurance, rates are applied to 50% of their professional or business personal income tax base.
-If the contributions calculated from the 50% of the actual tax base for 2024 are lower than minimum contributions of CZK 35,616, these minimum contributions must usually be paid instead.
+If the contributions calculated from the 50% of the actual tax base for 2025 are lower than minimum contributions of CZK 37,716, these minimum contributions must usually be paid instead.

 Contributions to the sickness insurance fund are not compulsory for selfemployed persons.

-The ceiling for the social security contributions base for self-employed persons is CZK 2,110,416 in 2024.
+The ceiling for the social security contributions base for self-employed persons is CZK 2,234,736 in 2025.
 There is no ceiling for the public health insurance contributions.